1990 Mississippi State Bulldogs football team

 The 1990 Mississippi State Bulldogs football team represented Mississippi State University as member of the Southeastern Conference (SEC) during the 1990 NCAA Division I-A football season.
 Led by fifth-year head coach Rockey Felker, the Bulldogs compiled a record of 5–6, with a mark of 1–6 in conference play, and finished tied for ninth in the SEC.

 Head coach Felker was fired after the season, the Bulldogs' fourth consecutive losing season.

+The LSU game was Mississippi State's last home contest at Jackson's Mississippi Veterans Memorial Stadium.
+The Bulldogs' last game there was the Egg Bowl vs. Ole Miss, which was played at Jackson from 1973-90, the next week (the Rebels were the designated home team).